JannikWirtz/JannikWirtz/README.md

-### Hi, I'm Jannik 👋
-I'm obsessed with Deep Learning, Computer Vision, and the latest and greatest in ML/AI. 🧠🎓 No i am not convinced of LLM's.
+Obsessed with Deep Learning, Computer Vision, and the latest and greatest in ML/AI. 🧠🎓 No i am not convinced of LLM's.
 Please don't talk to me about Blockchain/NFTs, thanks.

 My journey has taken me from developing ML solutions for fuel cell research to launching a global ML monitoring system at Amazon Pay.
 Currently am the Computer Vision Lead for the agriculture Startup Caterra AG in Zurich.